stephen447/Hackerrank-C-/README.md

 # Hackerrank-C-
-Some of the HackerRank questions which I completed
+Some of the C++ HackerRank questions which I completed